 Financial insights are foundational to a healthy, strategic partnership with the CEO, board, and other key decision-makers.
 So, too, is understanding data assessments and projections in order to glean implications and fully communicate them to leadership.
 This is particularly tricky when answering the board of directors or outside influencers, who may not be as privy to industry or strategic details.

 So what should you be prepared to address when meeting with your board?
 We've gathered key questions leaders will likely face at one point or another.

 What can you tell me today about our financial health tomorrow?

-When leadership is questioned about cash and sources of funds, they are being asked to share a sense of company spending and to make projections about the both near- and long-term growth.
-Knowing where the company’s cash is – and analyzing both best and worst case scenarios – is essential in painting an accurate financial picture of the company.
+When leadership is questioned about cash and sources of funds, they are asked to share a sense of company spending and to make projections about both near- and long-term growth.
+Knowing where the company’s cash is – and analyzing both best and worst-case scenarios – is essential in painting an accurate financial picture of the company.

 Finance teams can help provide the visibility required to keep them abreast of historic transactions, real-time issues, and future possibilities, so they have confidence in what's ahead.

 While a board is likely concerned with having sufficient funds to handle payroll or other overhead expenses, what they really want to know is if now is the right time to make an investment in resources.
 If you haven't established key performance indicators (KPIs) for a business, now is the time to do so.
 It's also time to have a clear system for measuring and monitoring.
 Financials are important, clearly, but KPIs can help inform decisions.

 There will also inevitably be a time when the answer to the question of the financial health of a business is not a positive one.
 Maintaining a transparent and honest relationship with the board is critical.
 Moreover, this news always needs to come with a data-driven strategy to improve the situation.

 How are we hitting company goals?